 Mr. Seibald graduated magna cum laude in 2007 from Harvard Law School, where he was a member of the Harvard International Law Journal.
 Mr. Seibald received his Bachelor of Arts degree in Economics and Government from Cornell University in 2003.
 He graduated with distinction in all subjects and was elected to Phi Beta Kappa.
 After graduating from Cornell, Mr. Seibald worked in Washington, D.C. as an aide to Congresswoman Nita M. Lowey.

-Mr. Seibald is admitted to practice law in the State of New York.
+Mr. Seibald is admitted to practice law in the State of New York and the United States District Courts for the Southern and Eastern Districts of New York.